 There’s a lot of talk out there about what’s ruining relationships: some say its technology and not knowing how to genuinely communicate.
 Some argue that good people no longer exist, or at least people with grounded morals and values.
 While they all play their own role in the complications of modern dating. there’s an underlying issue that doesn’t seem to get discussed very much, especially online.

 Everyone has past mistakes or a history that they have to live with.
 It’s not a question of what they’ve done or the gravity of circumstances, but how it’s dealt with and put into perspective.
 There are those that constantly blame or hold grudges for what has happened to them, never fully realizing that after a certain point it comes down to their own choices.
 In some situations, they depend on friends or significant others to take away their pain or replace what they’ve lost.
 And then there are those who live out a different story: they acknowledge what they’ve been through, perhaps by their own decision or at the hands of others.
 But they also make a point to forgive, if only for the sake of moving forward.
 They find a way to re-purpose the pain for good, to show others that their journey isn’t for nothing.
 There are moments or happenings that will always stay with them in some way, but it doesn’t determine their dreams or their future.
-They’re not victims, nor do they just survive; they rise and they go on stronger and wiser.
+They’re not victims, nor do they just survive; they rise and ultimately become resilient.

-I’m not one to outright depend on anybody to solve my problems; I used to believe that loving someone meant having it all together, thinking that I was the reason people walked away.
+I used to believe that loving someone meant having it all together, thinking that I was the reason people walked away.
 Yet in the last four years I’ve seen how amazing it is to watch someone grow and evolve, and I pray that I’ve been able to bless others as they’ve grown with me.
 Note that walking together in life is not the same as trying to “save” another, or even each other.
 Saving involves codependency and the desire to be needed, and it tends to lead to exhaustion.
 Walking is letting each other know that you’re there, you will support them, and you’re rooting for them.

 There’s a saying that only God can truly heal; not counselors, significant others, families, or even friends.
 On the other side, God places them in our lives for a reason and uses them to speak to us.
 I’ve learned how to love myself thanks to having positive and strong influences, and I wouldn’t be where I am or who I am without them.